alinnman/celestial-navigation/maths/sphere-proof.2.md

 - The geometric radius $R$ (no refraction case)
 - An apparent radius $R/(1-k)$ where $k$ accounts for atmospheric refraction

-**Crucially**: Both cases preserve the fundamental geometric requirement of constant curvature radius.
+**Crucially**, both cases preserve the fundamental geometric requirement of a constant curvature radius.

 ### Step 2: Gaussian Curvature Analysis